 Think about how you would produce any other type of video – would you allow a client to dictate every aspect.

-When Should A Brand Create Their Own Content In-House?
+When Should A Brand Create Their Content In-House?

-However, if you’re willing to make the investment in human capital, there are several advantages to being able to create your own content.
+However, if you’re willing to invest in human capital, there are several advantages to being able to create your content.

-Tone is one of the most important reasons why brands choose to create their own content.
+The tone is one of the essential reasons why brands choose to create their content.
 In-house content allows you to convey your brand’s personality and create an emotional connection with your customers.

 If you use external contributors, the tone of your blog will likely change depending on who you hire.
 A blog post written by an amateur blogger will feel different than one written by an established professional writer.